Coactive TVUser-centered

 by an author to control that, or controlled by a user in their

-browser (such as with a right click), similar "target=" parameters
+browser (such as with a right click or control-click), similar "target=" parameters

 can be provided for CoTV enhancement content to cause an enhancement

-to appear on the same screen as the video, or on a second (or third)
+to appear on the same screen as the video, or on a second (or nth)

 screen.